ArchiveBox/docs/Setting-up-Authentication.md

 > *💬 We offer [consulting services](https://zulip.archivebox.io/#narrow/stream/167-enterprise/topic/welcome/near/1191102) to set up and secure ArchiveBox for corporate environments.
 If you or your organization want ongoing support and advanced development to capture difficult sites, we can provide it!*
 >
-> We use this revenue (from mostly large corporate clients who can afford to pay for things) to support ArchiveBox open source development.
+> We use this revenue (from mostly corporate clients who can afford to pay) to support open source development.

 ---